mpi-astronomy/FAQ/faq/chapters/python/virtualenv.md

 As a drop-in replacement, `mamba` uses [conda-forge](https://conda-forge.org/), a community-driven initiative that develops conda packages which do not fall under the strict licensing of Anaconda Inc. and can therefore be used freely.
 Note that a lot if not most of packages are available in conda-forge, but some might be missing or slightly outdated.
 ```

-[Mamba](https://mamba.readthedocs.io/en/latest/) is a reimplementation of the conda package manager in C++.
-It is fully compatible with `conda`, but it is much faster. `mamba` is a drop-in replacement for the conda package manager, utilizing the same configuration files, and only changing the package solving part.

 One of the most powerful aspects of `mamba` (like `conda`) that set it apart from all of the other solutions we have talked about before is that `mamba` can install *non Python dependencies* in your environments.
 The ability to specify system Packages as dependencies in environmnets means that, in essence, `mamba` is not a Python virtual environment manager, but an environment manager for packages that exist in the `conda-forge` ecosystem.